What is the Astral Body?

 The physical body houses the spirit.
 It is a wonderful piece of organic machinery but is not the real you.
 The body is like a set of clothes.
 We put them it on when we are born and cast it aside when we die.

-Centred along the spine, the chakra points correspond with the base of the spine, just below the navel, just below the rib cage, the centre of the chest, the top of the throat, the centre of the forehead, and the very top of the head.
-As a person spiritually awakens, his life force becomes centred on the upper chakras.
-For example, a person mainly interested in sex and power will have their prana energy centred on the chakra at the base of the spine.
-A person focused on spirituality and enlightenment will have their prana energy centred on the crown chakra at the top of the head.
+Centered along the spine, the chakra points correspond with the base of the spine, just below the navel, just below the rib cage, the center of the chest, the top of the throat, the center of the forehead, and the very top of the head.
+As a person spiritually awakens, his life force becomes centered on the upper chakras.
+For example, a person mainly interested in sex and power will have their prana energy centered on the chakra at the base of the spine.
+A person focused on spirituality and enlightenment will have their prana energy centered on the crown chakra at the top of the head.

 When I see the aura, I am looking at the outer part of the astral body.
 The Hindus call the astral body the Linga-Sharira, a Sanskrit word meaning “design body.”
 The Ancient Egyptians called it the Ka, the Greeks called it the pneuma, and the Jewish Kabbalistic doctrines call the astral bodies the five souls.
 Other terms include the etheric double, perisprit, doppelganger, phantom, spook, and so on.

 The astral body is an energy equivalent of the physical body.
 It has astral duplicates of all the internal organs, the nerves, the arteries, as well as the physical frame and even our familiar face.
 According to the Theosophists, this astral body also has a record of all the human memories experienced by the person.
 All living things, including plants, have an astral framework that is with us from birth and determines the growth and form of the physical being.